Finance and Compliance Manager (Grants Finance/Accounting/Non-supervisory)-Hybrid Schedule

-Reporting to the Senior Finance and Compliance Manager, the Finance and Compliance Manager, in a non-supervisory role, is responsible for assisting the Sponsored Projects Finance Team with the financial administration of a diverse portfolio of private and public grants and contracts of varied complexity, ensuring that they are administered in a fiscally responsible manner, complying with all applicable rules and regulations established by both the sponsor agency and the University.
+Finance and Compliance Manager is responsible for assisting the Sponsored Projects Finance Team with the financial administration of a diverse portfolio of private and public grants and contracts of varied complexity, ensuring that they are administered in a fiscally responsible manner, complying with all applicable rules and regulations established by both the sponsor agency and the University.

-provides customer service, a core mission of the department, by identifying internal and external customers and providing them with the appropriate support regarding sponsored project financial administration and general ledger accounting;
+Responsible for customer service, a core mission of the department, by identifying internal and external customers and providing them with the appropriate support regarding sponsored project financial administration and general ledger accounting.

 Experience with grant accounting and/or fund accounting preferred.

 Demonstrated knowledge of research administration / grants management and accounting business processes preferred.

 Strong proficiency in Microsoft Office (Word, Excel, PowerPoint, Outlook) required.